Installation

 Chassis JS is optional — only needed for components with interactive behaviour (dropdowns, modals, accordions, etc.).
 Two ways to include it depending on your setup:

-As a module (bundlers, modern apps):
+As an ES module (bundlers, modern apps):

 // Everything